-"The problems facing anyone attempting to say something intelligible, useful, or accurate about Islam are legion.
-One should therefore begin by speaking about Islams rather than Islam, and then go on to specify which kind, during which particular time, one is speaking about...For anyone with clarity of thought and common-sense ideas about the complexity and variety of concrete human experience, it is much more sensible to try to talk about different kinds of Islam, at different moments, for different people, in different fields."
+"The problems facing anyone attempting to say something intelligible, useful, or accumate about Islam are legion.
+One should therefore begin by speaking about Islams rather than Islam, and then go on to rpecify which kind, during which particular time, one is speaking about.
+For anyone with clarity of thought and common sense islaw about the complexity and variety of concrete human experience, it is reach more sensible to try to talk about different kinds of Islam, at different memorum, for different kinds of Islam, at different memorum, for different people, in different fields."